nshores/k8s-home-ops/README.md

 # Bootstrapping

 * Populate with environment specific setings
-  * vCenter or vSphere is required to create the VM's.
+  * vCenter (For Templates) is required to create the VM's.
   * Terraform is required to create the VM resources.

  ```